IanFooMZ/LayeredMWIRBayerFilter/lum_proc/readme.txt

 4) Run plot_angRange_suprimp.m to load the composed file and plot the side-by-side

 MAKE A FOR LOOP FOR ALL THE QUADRANTS

+v9: No optimizations were done, simply sweeps of the sidewall material and thickness to understand the ideal range of parameters for which to run simulations.